-The biopsychology track studies the brain as the biological basis of behavior.
-It focuses on topics such as lateralization, cortical specialization, brain injury, and neuropsychological testing.
+The biopsychology track studies brain function as the basis of behavior.
+It focuses on topics such as lateralization, cortical specialization, brain injury, and psychopharmacology.
 Psychophysiological measures (including EEG, EMG, and skin conductance) are covered in depth along with the relationship between brain chemistry and behavior.
 Students perform laboratory work on the brain and its relationship to attention, memory, language, perception, and psychological disorders.